-Rating Supervision Seminar Evaluation Items Establishes appropriate structure in supervision, maintains appropriate boundaries, and differentiates supervision from psychotherapy.
-Understands and uses supervision models developmentally appropriate to supervisee and supervisor.
-Engages supervisees and maintains effective supervisory relationships in practice.
-Identifies and addresses ethical issues in supervision.
-Effectively addresses multicultural issues in supervision.
-Uses current theoretical and empirical research regarding diversity to inform professional practice, clinical intervention, and supervision.
-Regularly reviews and signs clinical documentation (e.g., intake reports, case notes) of supervisees.
-Provides constructive and timely evaluative feedback to supervisees regarding their provision of therapy.
+Supervision of Supervision Evaluation Items

+- 1. Establishes appropriate structure in supervision, maintains appropriate boundaries, and differentiates supervision from psychotherapy. - 2.
+Understands and uses supervision models developmentally appropriate to supervisee and supervisor. - 3.
+Engages supervisees and maintains effective supervisory relationships in practice. - 4.
+Identifies and addresses ethical issues in supervision. - 5.
+Effectively addresses multicultural issues in supervision. - 6.
+Uses current theoretical and empirical research regarding diversity to inform professional practice, clinical intervention, and supervision. - 7.
+Regularly reviews and signs clinical documentation (e.g., intake reports, case notes) of supervisees. - 8.
+Provides constructive and timely evaluative feedback to supervisees regarding their provision of therapy. - 9.
 Uses formative and summative evaluation with supervisees, incorporating verbal and written feedback.
-This evaluation was based on the following methods of observation: Live supervision Videotape review Trainee verbal report Review of case notes or other written documentation Other: Supervi sion Seminar Supervisor Comments: Intern (Comments: 1900000054 200005

-Rating Clinical Team Leader Evaluation Items Establishes a therapeutic rapport with intake clients.
-Screens walk-in or phone-in clients appropriately for urgency of need.
-Appropriately identifies and refers clients for crisis intervention, brief therapy, group therapy, and/or community services.
-Proposes appropriate treatment modalities and interventions for clients based on their mental health history, presenting problems, and resiliency factors.
-Formulates a theory-based, conceptual understanding of client problems informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables.
-Succinctly describes clients, client issues, and relevant background factors.
+Team Leader Evaluation Items

+- 1. Establishes a therapeutic rapport with intake clients. - 2.
+Screens walk-in or phone-in clients appropriately for urgency of need. - 3.
+Appropriately identifies and refers clients for crisis intervention, brief therapy, group therapy, and/or community services. - 4.
+Proposes appropriate treatment modalities and interventions for clients based on their mental health history, presenting problems, and resiliency factors. - 5.
+Formulates a theory-based, conceptual understanding of client problems informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables. - 6.
+Succinctly describes clients, client issues, and relevant background factors. - 7.
 Demonstrates conceptual understanding of clinical information through appropriate use of professional terminology.

-This evaluation was based on the following methods of observation: Live supervision Videotape review Trainee verbal report Review of case notes or other written documentation Other: 19 Clinical Team Leader Comments: Intern Comments:
+Outreach & SIP Evaluation Items

-Rating Outreach/Systems Intervention Project (SIP) Evaluation Items Identifies the steps involved in assessment and needs evaluation of the outreach and consultation process and the importance of tailoring interventions to meet the needs of the organization.
-Effectively provides outreach and consultation as distinct from psychotherapy.
-Provides outreach and consultation that reflects accurate understanding of models and theories that underlie our service delivery of these modalities (e.g., the Interactive Cube Model, systems variables, organizational cultures, factors that influence change, principles of collaborative multicultural outreach).
-Responds effectively to ethical dilemmas arising in outreach and consultation service delivery and deals appropriately with them.
-Establishes a robust working alliance across professional relationships.
+- Identifies the steps involved in assessment and needs evaluation of the outreach/SIP process and the importance of tailoring interventions to meet the needs of the organization. - 2.
+Effectively provides outreach/SIP as distinct from psychotherapy. - 3.
+Provides outreach/SIP that reflects accurate understanding of models and theories that underlie our service delivery of these modalities (e.g., the Interactive Cube Model, systems variables, organizational cultures, factors that influence change, principles of collaborative multicultural outreach). - 4.
+Responds effectively to ethical dilemmas arising in outreach/SIP service delivery and deals appropriately with them. - 5.
+Establishes a robust working alliance across professional relationships. - 6.
 Offers social justice advocacy to campus community, e.g., agency outreach, SIP, and UCC "In-reach" initiatives of the intern's choosing.
-This evaluation was based on the following methods of observation: Live supervision Videotape review Trainee verbal report Review of case notes or other written documentation Other: Outrea ch Supervisor Comments: Intern Comments:

-Ra ting Assessment Evaluation Items
+Assessment Evaluation Items

-Chooses and integrates use of a variety of psychometric instruments having considered the relevant

-empirical literature.

-Addresses relevant environmental and intersectional clinical factors in assessment and case

-conceptualization that may impact clients' mental health (e.g. understanding of human behavior within

-its context).

-Accurately integrates psychometric data with clinical information and can adapt intervention goals and

-methods consistent with ongoing evaluation.

-Communicates psychological concepts in a manner that can be easily comprehended.

-Writes testing and assessment focused integrated reports appropriate to the differing needs of the

-consumers of the report (e.g. client, therapist, referring offices).

-Demonstrates knowledge and application of diagnostic classification systems, functional and

-dysfunctional behaviors, strengths based approaches, and psychopathology in the assessment and

-diagnostic process.

-This evaluation was based on the following methods of observation:

-Live supervision

-Videotape review

-Trainee verbal report

-Review of case notes or other written documentation

-Other:

-Ass essment Supervisor Comments:

-Ass

-essment Supervisor Comments:

-essment Supervisor Comments:
+- 1. Chooses and integrates a variety of psychometric instruments having considered the relevant empirical literature - 2.
+Addresses relevant environmental and intersectional clinical factors in assessment and case conceptualization that may impact clients' mental health (e.g. understanding of human behavior within its context). - 3.
+Accurately integrates psychometric data with clinical information and can adapt intervention goals and methods consistent with ongoing evaluation. - 4.
+Communicates psychological concepts in a manner that can be easily comprehended. - 5.
+Writes testing and assessment focused integrated reports appropriate to the differing needs of the consumers of the report (e.g. client, therapist, referring offices). - 6.
+Demonstrates knowledge and application of diagnostic classification systems, functional and dysfunctional behaviors, strengths based approaches, and psychopathology in the assessment and diagnostic process.